Domain reputation vs. IP reputation

 Establish a separate subdomain for key message streams

 It’s also best practice to send transactional emails, such as subscriber account activity or purchase confirmations, from a specific subdomain.
-By keeping transactional messages in a separate subdomain, you can help ensure the reputation of your marketing messages does not negatively impact the inbox placement for these critical messages.
+By keeping transactional messages in a separate subdomain, you can help ensure the reputation of your marketing emails does not negatively impact the inbox placement for these critical messages.

 Optimize your contact strategy